emads22/DSA-and-LeetCode/top_interview_questions/_top_interview_questions.md

 - The number of nodes in the list is in the range [0, 5000].
 - -5000 <= Node.val <= 5000

+### Follow up:
+- A linked list can be reversed either iteratively or recursively.
+Could you implement both?

 --------------------------------------------------------------------------------

 # 8. Delete Node in a Linked List